Iosif Vareikis: Soviet official

 When an anti-communist uprising broke out in January 1929 in the Ostrogozhsky district of the Central Black Earth District, Vareikis personally directed its suppression.
 He also directed the policy of collectivism in the oblast.
 From February 1930 to April 1931 alone, 19,238 people were convicted by the OGPU troikas, of whom 15, 233 were convicted for active "counterrevolutionary agitation and participation in counterrevolutionary organizations".

 In August 1934, he was drafted into helping prepare the First Congress of Soviet Writers, but a speech he delivered enraged the Congress chairman, the writer, Maxim Gorky, who thought it was "harmful (and) illiterate in general" Stalin's deputy, Lazar Kaganovich informed him that Gorky had written an article for Pravda attacking Vareikis so harshly that staff at the newspaper did not want to publish it.
 Kaganovich reported that Gorky so loathed Vareikis that he could not talk calmly to him.

-When the Central Black Earth region was divided into the Voronezh and Kursk regions, on 19 June 1934,Vareikis was appointed head of the Voronezh regional party committee.
-From March 20, 1935 to December 22, 1936, he was the first secretary of the Stalingrad Regional Party Committee.
+When the Central Black Earth region was divided into the Voronezh and Kursk regions, on 19 June 1934, Vareikis was appointed head of the Voronezh regional party committee.
+From 20 March 1935 to 22 December 1936 he was the first secretary of the Stalingrad Regional Party Committee.
 From January to October 1937 he was first secretary of the party committee for Far Eastern territory (Dalkraikom).